Osteopathic medical degree

 - American Osteopathic Board of Anesthesiology

-Dr. Richard Ticer, an anesthesiologist at Cancer Treatment Centers of America (CTCA) at Southwestern Regional Medical Center, says, “At CTCA, the approach to the delivery of medical care is patient-oriented and includes the patient in the entire process.
+Dr. Richard Ticer, an anesthesiologist at Cancer Treatment Centers of America® (CTCA) in Tulsa, says, “At CTCA®, the approach to the delivery of medical care is patient-oriented and includes the patient in the entire process.
 CTCA is concerned about the person involved, not just the disease process that is being treated.”

 Dr. Ticer earned an osteopathic medical degree from Oklahoma State University Center for Health Science in Tulsa, Oklahoma.
 He then completed an internship at Enid Memorial Hospital in Enid, Oklahoma.